Upgrading from Hilla 1.x

 To browse the full list of changes, see the Spring-boot 3.0 Release Notes and the What’s New in Spring Framework 6.x page.

-Below is a general overview of the changes needed for Spring-based Vaadin applications:
+The following sub-sections provide a general overview of the changes needed for Spring-based Vaadin applications.

-You need to upgrade Spring versions to the latest, including the starter parent dependency:
+You’ll need to upgrade Spring to the latest versions, including the starter parent dependency:

 Deprecation